 The unaudited condensed consolidated financial statements at March 31, 2018, and for the three months ended March 31, 2018 and 2017, have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission (SEC), and with accounting principles generally accepted in the United States (GAAP) applicable to interim financial statements.
 These unaudited condensed consolidated financial statements have been prepared on the same basis as the audited financial statements and include all adjustments, consisting of only normal recurring accruals, which in the opinion of management are necessary to present fairly the Company's financial position as of the interim date and results of operations for the interim periods presented.
 Interim results are not necessarily indicative of results for a full year or future periods.
 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Actual results could differ materially from those estimates.
-These unaudited condensed consolidated financial statements for the year ended December 31, 2017, included in its Annual Report on Form 10-K filed with the SEC on March 1, 2018.
+These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2017, included in its Annual Report on Form 10-K filed with the SEC on March 1, 2018.